blakeembrey/co-retest/README.md

 All API methods from [retest](https://github.com/blakeembrey/retest) work as usual, but every method returns a thunkified version of request for use with co.

+Please note: The thunkified function return can be called multiple times to get multiple results.

 ## License

 MIT